-DEN 130 Clinical Practice
+DEN 130 Clinical Practice 2 credits

-Level I Prerequisites: DEN 102, DEN 108, and DEN 110 minimum grade "C"
+Level I Prerequisites: DEN 102, DEN 108, and DEN 110 minimum grade "C" Level II Prerequisites: current CPR card

 This course provides Pathway I option A students with clinical application of all previous knowledge as they gain clinical experience in the WCC Dental Clinic and a community site assigned by the WCC faculty.
 The students have the opportunity to assist during basic preventive and operative procedures, monitor vital signs, apply OSHA guidelines, sterilize instruments and manage patient records.
 A WCC faculty will observe and monitor progress at the community site.